 - 1. Reading reflections.
 By 1pm the day before each class (Tuesday), students should submit a reading reflection on our Canvas discussion board.
 Reflections should be at least half a double-spaced page and, rather than merely summarize the readings, should raise points that we can discuss in our seminar.
 These might include connections to other readings we have read in our seminar or that you have read in other classes; critiques of the methodology and/or how well the results of an experiment support the authors' claims; and/or a description of something you are having trouble understanding or would like to know more about and how you are going about trying to learn more (e.g., you weren't familiar with a statistical analysis the authors used, so you found an article explaining it, and you want to share what you are learning).
 Reflections may also/instead be responses to other students' postings.
 Each reading response will be graded on a scale from 0-2, with 0 points if you do not make an attempt at all, 1 point if you attempt a response but do not do so completely, and 2 points if you fully reflect on the reading in a way that demonstrates you are truly engaging with it.
 (25% of grade) - 2.
 Leading class discussions.
-During the first class, we will divide up all the readings so that one student is in charge of each reading, with each student leading twice.
-(In a few cases, 2 students may be assigned to the same papers, in which case, you may either lead together or divide up the material among yourselves ahead of time.)
+During the first class, we will divide up the readings so that everyone leads one class discussion (1 longer reading or 2 shorter readings).
 If you are in charge of a reading, you should prepare an introduction to make sure everyone is on the same page and to raise key issues for discussion.
 I strongly suggest you prepare slides or a handout to guide your introduction, and if you do, I will post this on Canvas so that everyone has access to it.
 Everyone who is responsible for a reading that day will also help me co-lead that day's discussion.
 (25% of grade) - 3.
-Term paper.
-Students will write a 10-12 page double-spaced paper on any topic within "language and mind."
-The goal of this assignment is to consider how empirical data can be used to explore big questions within language and mind and to grapple with supposedly conflicting arguments in the literature.
+Independent study.
+The goal of this assignment is to consider how data can be used to explore big questions within language and mind; to grapple with supposedly conflicting arguments in the literature; and to immerse yourself in a topic that excites you.
+The end "product" is a 10-12 page double-spaced paper on any topic within "language and mind," but I hope that you truly will think of this project as an independent study.
+It's more important that you explore than that you come to a definitive conclusion about anything.
 General advice is that narrower topics tend to be more successful.
 We can discuss what this means in class or individually.
 There are 3 parts to this assignment (all due at 11:59pm). - a.
-By October 9, students should a proposal detailing a specific research question.
+By October 15, students should a proposal detailing a specific research question.
 The proposal should be about 1 page in length and might include 2 competing hypotheses about the research question and an example of the type of evidence that could bear on this question, or it might simply spell out some sub-questions that the student is interested in investigating.
 It should also include at least 2 sources that the student plans to read.
 I highly suggest you spend some time before this deadline beginning to work on your project so that I can give you specific feedback and you can get on the right track from the beginning.
 (10% of grade)